Residential Caseworker, Ellen House (Permanent, FT – Benefits Included)

 How to Apply:

-Applicants should send a resume and cover letter outlining how they meet the specific requirements of the position to Caitlin Duffy, HR Administrator at email@example.com by January 19th @ 11:59 PM.
+Applicants should send a resume and cover letter outlining how they meet the specific requirements of the position to Lisa Zanon (Manager of Residential & Reintegration Services) – email@example.com by Wednesday, April 4th @ 4:30 PM.
 Internal applications (current employees, casual staff, students and/or volunteers) please indicate “internal applicant” in the subject line of your email application.

 While we sincerely appreciate all applications, only those candidates selected for an interview will be contacted.

-Please note that the selected candidate will be required to submit to submit a CPIC and/or Vulnerable Sector Search prior to the commencement of the position.
+Please note that the selected candidate will be required to submit to submit a CPIC and/or Vulnerable Sector Search and complete a Federal Reliability Clearance prior to the commencement of the position.

 The Elizabeth Fry Society of Peel-Halton is committed to accessible hiring practices.
 Upon request, accommodation for applications with disabilities is available.
 If you are applying for this position and require accommodation, please contact firstname.lastname@example.org and we will work with you to meet your needs.